Matt Grothe

 Matt Grothe (born September 8, 1986) is an American former football quarterback.
-He played college football at South Florida.
+He played college football for the South Florida Bulls.
+He was a member of the Florida Tuskers of the United Football League (UFL); the Toronto Argonauts of the Canadian Football League (CFL) and Arena Football League (AFL) teams Tampa Bay Storm and the Orlando Predators.

 Early life

 Grothe attended Lake Gibson High School in Lakeland, Florida and was a letterman in football.
 In football, he was a two-time first team Class 4A All-State selection, was named the Lakeland Ledger Player of the Year twice, and as a senior, he was named to the Super Southern 100 by the Atlanta Journal-Constitution, was named the Class 4A Player of the Year, finished 2nd by the closest margin ever for Mr. Football in the state of Florida, and was named the Old Spice Red Zone Player of the Year.
 Grothe led his team to the state championship football game against Armwood High School.
 Grothe passed for 2,700 yards and ran for 1,250 yards as a senior.
 He passed for 33 touchdowns and rushed for 15 touchdowns.
 After his senior season, he was named the 21st best prospect in Florida by the Tampa Tribune, named the 23rd best prospect in Florida by the Orlando Sentinel, and Rivals.com ranked him as the 24th best dual-threat quarterback in the country and 93rd best overall prospect in the state of Florida.
 Grothe graduated from Lake Gibson High School in 2005 with a 4.0 grade point average.
 He also began studying karate as a child and eventually obtained a 2nd degree black belt.